 ICE Mortgage Technology Scripting Objects Reference

-Each Scripting Object described in the following sections includes a list of methods and events exposed by the object.
+This section provides a reference for the different objects exposed to the guest application running within ICE Mortgage Technology applications.
+Each object described in the following sections includes a list of methods and events exposed by the object.
 Currently, each method/event is available in the Lender API context for the following integration types:

 • Custom Form